 2012 — Anthony Davis, New Orleans Pelicans (No. 1 overall)

 The case for Davis: He has always been the most talented player in his class.
 But for so long he lacked the accomplishments to go along with it.
-Now that he’s got his first championship (aided, of course, by his partnership with James), his assault truly begins.
+Now that he’s got a championship (aided, of course, by his partnership with James), his assault truly begins.
 Davis has a chance to go down as one of the greatest power forwards the game has seen.
-He checks all the boxes on both ends entering the prime of his career.

 Other contenders: Bradley Beal (No 3, Washington), Damian Lillard (No.5, Portland), Draymond Green (No. 35, Golden State)